 To improve your Spanish language skills you could book a language trainer when you are abroad.
 You could try learning Spanish with languagetrainers.co.uk, who offer one-to-one and small group language training.
 Their language teachers are locally-based to reduce travel time and cost to you.

-Disclaimer: This is a collaborative post.
+Disclaimer: This is a collaborative post with Language Trainers.
 All views remain my own as usual.

 Learn Spanish abroad